RestKit/RestKit/README.md

 Next add RestKit as a direct dependency to your target.

-Add 'RestKit' and 'ElementParser/Classes' to your target's header search paths.
+Add 'RestKit' to your target's header search paths.

 Add libRestKit.a to your target (checkbox)